 Those of us who had our “boots on the ground” advocating for reimbursement and the nonprofit agencies who participated in the Demonstration Project learned many lessons that should impact future endeavors seeking third-party reimbursements.
 Watch for our next installment of Lessons Learned from the Vision Rehabilitation Demonstration Project 2006-2011.

-Purpose: the purpose of the Membership Committee is to review annually membership levels and corresponding dues and benefits and make recommendations to the board.
+Purpose: The purpose of the Membership Committee is to review annually membership levels and corresponding dues and benefits and make recommendations to the board.
 Create programs and services that provide value to membership, develop and implement a new member recruitment program, collect member data and implement the bi-annual Compensation and Benefits Survey, advise CEO on matters relating to members and potential members.
+Also determine awardees for Academic Scholarships each year.

 Mike McGowan – NOAH